Androgen, enzymes and the sebaceous gland. What role do they play in the condition of DHT Mediated Acne (Adult Female Hormonal Acne)?

 Do not buy cheap foundations, it is always worth spending a little more to get the right product.
 Spend time researching and reading as many books as you can re cosmetic formulations.
 Be wary of foundations that are labelled “anti ageing” always check the formulation for comedogenic ingredients.

 Sun protection is part of daily protection.
 We are now very aware of the damage incurred by UVR, in particular UVA.
 UVA is well known to damage a great deal of the dermis, causing premature ageing and compounding scar tissue.
 Under no circumstances should any type of acne be exposed to UVR.
 In addition an antioxidant preparation should be part of the sun protection routine.
 Vitamins A, C & E, offer multilevel protection, not only from free radicals but also contribute to the formation of healthy cells at dermal & epidermal level.

-Learn more about this topic with an online course from Pastiche Training
+Learn more about this topic by taking the Specialty Class – Acne: Physiology and Analysis from Pastiche Training

 This six-unit specialist program provides the learner with a detailed knowledge of acne physiology, comprehensive diagnostic skills of the condition that will allow the clinician to develop and guide patients in successful acne treatments.
 Enrol here